symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``array``

 A :ref:`list of DSN <multiple-email-transports>` that can be used by the mailer.
-A transport name is the key and the dsn is the value.
+A transport name is the key and the DSN is the value.
+The value can also be an array with a ``dsn`` key and an optional ``rate_limiter`` key naming the :ref:`rate limiter <mailer-rate-limiting>` that throttles this transport.

+.. versionadded:: 8.2

+    The ``rate_limiter`` option was introduced in Symfony 8.2.

 dkim_signer
 ...........